Transferring Assets to a Trust After Death in California: The 2026 Heggstad Guide

 Getting Started with Your Consultation

 To begin the process of recovering missing trust assets, you should gather three primary documents: the full Trust Agreement (including all amendments), the decedent’s Will (specifically the “Pour-Over Will”), and the most recent Deed for any real property in question.
 During an initial assessment, we review these documents to determine if your case meets the Heggstad criteria.
 We look for the “gold standard” of evidence, such as a Schedule of Assets or general transfer language, to build a winning case.
+Before your consultation, you may also want to review the full list of documents needed for a Heggstad petition in California to ensure you arrive prepared with everything required for a successful filing.
 If you’re ready to resolve these title issues and protect the estate’s value, you can Contact HEGGSTAD HELP for a specialized review of your California trust assets today.

 Finalizing Your Trust Asset Recovery and Protecting the Estate